 In his practice, Ken draws on a wealth of interdisciplinary experience in the fields of legal malpractice defense and legal ethics, pharmaceutical mass torts, First Amendment defenses to unfair trade practice and Medicaid fraud claims, real estate development disputes, and public contracting.
 He has published articles on First Amendment rights of corporations, state court jurisdiction, choice of law and preemption of punitive damages, legal ethics, and appellate procedure.

 From 2014 to 2017, Ken served as counsel to the New Jersey Pension and Health Benefit Study Commission, coordinating the commission’s outreach efforts to stakeholders.

-For much of the year, Ken can be found in the dugout or bleachers supporting his daughters’ softball teams.
+When not in the dugout or bleachers supporting his daughter’s softball teams, Ken can be found enjoying the Manasquan Inlet.
 He also has a strong interest in aviation and maritime history.